Munich in the rain: Tips for indoor activities

 On gloomy days, a visit to Munich's cinemas is always a good idea, because with hot action or heartwarming romance, the grim weather outside is quickly forgotten.

 Munich offers a wide variety of cinemas: You can choose whether you want to see a movie in a large, ultra-modern theater like the Mathäser, or whether you prefer the coziness of a smaller theater like the Museum Lichtspielhaus.

 Deutsches Museum: A technical wonderland

 You can’t go to the Deutsches Museum often enough.
 Although some areas are currently closed for renovation, the museum is still large enough for several hours of wandering about.
 For the youngest visitors, for example, the exciting Kinderreich (Children’s Kingdom) awaits.
-Walking through the mine conveys the oppressive atmosphere deep underground, and the seafaring area is always worth a visit.

 Experience a rush of heights while climbing